VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_GUIDE.md

 ### Starting Your Day
 ```
-You: Good morning JARVIS, what's on my schedule?
+You: Good morning VATSAL, what's on my schedule?
-JARVIS: Good morning, Sir.
+VATSAL: Good morning, Sir.
 Let me pull up your calendar...
 [Shows schedule]
-JARVIS: Shall I also provide the weather forecast and news headlines?
+VATSAL: Shall I also provide the weather forecast and news headlines?
 ```

 ### Getting Work Done
 ```
 You: Generate a Python function for sorting
-JARVIS: Certainly.
+VATSAL: Certainly.
 Working on that sorting function for you...
 [Generates code]
-JARVIS: I've prepared a bubble sort implementation with documentation.
+VATSAL: I've prepared a bubble sort implementation with documentation.
 Would you like me to explain how it works or generate unit tests as well?
 ```

 ### System Management
 ```
 You: Check my system performance
-JARVIS: Right away.
+VATSAL: Right away.
 Analyzing your system metrics...
 [Shows system info]
-JARVIS: CPU running at 45%, memory usage is nominal.
+VATSAL: CPU running at 45%, memory usage is nominal.
 All systems healthy.
 Tip: I notice your downloads folder could use organization.
 Shall I handle that?
 ```